 The most social part of social media can never be delegated, automated or scheduled.
 It’s the part where you show ❤ and gratitude, with or without emojis.
 It’s answering questions and saying hello.

 This is very important, but not urgent, so schedule it and “timebox” it.
 In other words, allocate a fixed amount of time for it.
 Check your streams once or twice per day to look at social streams and interact.
-But unless your a full-time community manager, don’t leave it on all day.
+But unless you’re a full-time community manager, don’t leave it on all day.

 ProTip: Make your hellos and thank yous stand out, by showing your face.
 Write a note and take a picture of yourself holding it up.
 This is me saying thanks to my friend, Tom Bowen.
 Hi, Tom!